This is one of those meals that you can’t believe takes so little effort and tastes so darn good.

 - 1 pound boned and skinned chicken thighs or breasts, cut into bite-size pieces

 - 2 cups sliced mushrooms ( I usually do a mix of cremini and shitake!)

 - 1 tablespoon lime juice (or more taste)

-- 1 tablespoon fish sauce (or more to taste)
+- 1 tablespoon fish sauce (my favorite brand!!)

 - 1 teaspoon palm sugar or 4 drops liquid stevia

 - 1-3 teaspoons Thai Chile Garlic Sauce or paste, or Sriacha

 - Optional: Lots of veggies would make a good addition to this soup..I love sweet peppers!